 But even at extremely cold temperatures or when squeezed, it doesn’t deteriorate, and its R-value doesn’t decrease.

-Compression happens when insulation is built incorrectly, has boxes or other heavy objects stacked on it (think of all the stuff in your attic), is often walked over, has moisture damage, or has compressed against itself through time and space.
+Compression happens when insulation is built incorrectly, has boxes or other heavy objects stacked (think of all the stuff in your attic), is often walked over, has moisture damage, or has compressed against itself through time and space.

 Despite being a good, economical option, it is not considered ecologically friendly.
 Although the weight of cellulose insulation vs fiberglass is rot- and mold-resistant, it does lose R-value when squeezed.